-What does repudiation of a contract mean?
+What is repudiation of contract?

-An anticipatory breach of contract will occur in one of the following situations:
+An anticipatory breach of contract occurs where:

 Would a failure to perform the contract constitute an anticipatory breach of contract?